The Blaze Laserlight is fixed to the bicycle frame and projects a green bike-shaped image onto the ground around 6 metres ahead.

 The Laserlight was designed to have the image facing upright as seen from your handlebars.

-A bike will still look like a bike when seen upside-down or sideways, or from any angle in between.
+A green bike will still look like a bicycle when seen upside-down or sideways, or from any angle in between.
 Its simple, striking image is the most effective way to help you be seen and to keep you safe on the roads.

 The light is fixed to the bike and points down to the ground.